Thursday 17 May 2012

 The conference brought together speakers from both countries to reflect on the past 60 years of bilateral diplomatic and economic relations, scientific innovation, and security cooperation and challenges.

-Speakers included President Shimon Peres, HE Ambassador Ron Prosor, former Head of MI6 Sir Richard Dearlove, Sir Ronald Cohen, Baroness Greenfield, and Dr Yossi Vardi.
+Other speakers included HE Ambassador Ron Prosor, former Head of MI6 Sir Richard Dearlove, Sir Ronald Cohen, Baroness Greenfield, and Dr Yossi Vardi.